 There are vast opportunities for artists and collectors in the growing bitcoin art market.
 Unique Digital Assets (UDAs) are one of them.
 They are similar to NFTs but built exclusively on the Bitcoin network, thus they inherit all Bitcoin features.

-UDAs are tied to the UTXOs (unspent output) of every bitcoin transaction.
+UDAs are tied to the unspent output of every bitcoin transaction.
 So, if you create or own a UDA, you can rest assured that your asset is automatically stored on the Bitcoin ledger.

 DIBA is the world’s leading bitcoin marketplace for art and digital assets that uses the RGB Smart Contract Protocol.
 DIBA enables the creation and exchange of Unique Digital Assets (UDAs) directly on the Bitcoin network without the need for any additional tokens.